Smirnov75/svd5tool/README.md

 Numbered files representing individual backup components will be created in the current folder.
 These components can be copied and moved between backups of the same synthesizer model.

-**Note:** When rearranging the positions of subordinate blocks and links within tracks may become inconsistent.
+**Note:** When rearranging the positions of subordinate blocks a links within tracks may become inconsistent.
 This will not damage the device, but connections between track elements may be disrupted.

 A checksum in the format `[xxxx]` is included at the end of each file name to quickly compare file identity.
 The part of the filename after the `-` symbol is arbitrary and added for convenience only.